 A \$50 graduation fee is assessed at the time of the submission of the graduation application to the Office of Records and Registration.
 Failure to file an application as specified below will result in a late fee.
 The application deadlines are February 1 for August and December graduation and September 15 for May graduation.
 If the application is filed after the established deadline, a \$25 penalty is assessed.
-After the next established deadline, a \$50 penalty is assessed for application.
+After the next established deadline, a \$50 penalty is assessed for applications submitted during the semester of anticipated graduation.